harry-rendell/thesis_template/README.md

 * For this, it is advised to have a custom figure saving script which outputs the png and pdf plots.
 I have provided one in this repo: `scripts/save_figure.py`
 * Put this script alongside your code and import it via: 'from save_figure import savefigs'

-If you use this method, use `scripts/generate_graphics_path.py` to create a latex graphics path and copy & paste it over the graphics path above.
-Make sure it is run from the `thesis_template folder`, eg `python scripts/generate_graphics_path.py` Have one of the draft_graphics or graphics paths uncommented to decide whether pdfs or pngs are used when compiling.

 This method is most efficient if you combine it with git for overleaf.
 This is a premium feature, but Overleaf Premium is free as an Edinburgh student!
 * Overleaf Premium: https://www.overleaf.com/edu/edinburgh
 * Overleaf Git integration: https://www.overleaf.com/learn/how-to/Git_integration